EAS (nutrition brand): History

-In 1993 they released the first commercially available creatine supplement intended specifically for strength and muscle enhancement under the EAS brand name Phosphagen.
+In 1993, they released the first commercially available creatine supplement intended specifically for strength and muscle enhancement under the EAS brand name Phosphagain.
 The product caught the eye of Bill Phillips, publisher of Muscle Media 2000 (usually referred to as "MM2K"), and he began to write about its benefits in the Natural Supplement Review and his subscriber-based newsletters.
 In 1994 he purchased EAS from Almada and Byrd, and was 100% owner of EAS until the sale to North Castle Partners.

 Phillips' subscriber base was the perfect platform in which to tout his new acquisition, and it was from here that EAS growth really began.
 He promoted the company's products through heavy editorial-style advertisements in MM2K, and, led by products like Myoplex Protein Supplement, Phosphagen and HMB, this eventually made EAS a leading player in the nutritional supplement industry.

-In 1999 North Castle Partners purchased EAS for $160 million.
+In 1999, North Castle Partners purchased EAS for $160 million.
 Phillips retained about a third of the company, which he sold in 2004.

-In 2005 EAS was purchased by Abbott Laboratories for approximately $320 million in a cash-for-stock transaction and existed as a solely-owned division of Abbott.
+In 2005, EAS was purchased by Abbott Laboratories for approximately $320 million in a cash-for-stock transaction and existed as a solely-owned division of Abbott.
 The refreshed product line focused on sports bars, drink mixes, and similar products.
 Abbott expanded the range of stores offering EAS products from niche stores such as GNC to mainstream stores such as Walmart and Target.